In Search of Paul

 Arrive in Istanbul, meet our guide for Turkey, Cenk Eronat, and travel to our hotel.
 Dinner together in the hotel dining room overlooking the “old city” of Istanbul.

 We start at Istanbul where we glimpse the “imperial church” of the early 4th century under Constantine.
-We visit the hippodrome, archaeological museums, Hagia Sophia, Hagia Irene, and the Topkapi Palace.
+We visit the hippodrome, archeological museums, Hagia Sophia, Hagia Irene, and the Topkapi Palace.

 We depart early for the Greek border, meet our guide for Greece, Voula Kalapoda, and then travel to Philippi.
 We visit the traditional river site where Paul met Lydia and see the magnificent baptistery built there.
 At the river we discuss Paul’s letter to Philemon and its patronage subtext.
 1st century city life then emerges in the ruins of ancient Philippi.
-Overnight in Kavala, modern Neapolis.
+Overnight in Kavala, modern Neapolis; experiencing the Orthodox Epitaphos before turning in.

-We get another glimpse of the Via Egnatia that Paul walked from Neapolis to Philippi, then on to Thessloniki where we see the Roman forum, the arch and mausoleum of Galerius, and the archaeological museum.
+We get another glimpse of the Via Egnatia that Paul walked from Neapolis to Philippi, then on to Thessloniki where we see the Roman forum, the arch and mausoleum of Galerius, and the archeological museum.
 We stop at the tomb of Phillip II of Macedon, father of Alexander the Great, to appreciate the roots of imperial theology.
-Overnight at Kalambaka/Meteora.
+Overnight at Kalambaka/Meteora; at midnight, the church square will fill with people, candles, and pealing bells as the resurrection is announced.

 Visit Varlaam Monastery, built 1541, high atop the rocks of Meteora; reflecting upon the medieval theological worldview of its art.
-After visiting Varlaam Monastery, we have a traditional Sunday meal; discussing Philippians in the afternoon.
-Eucharist to end the day.
+After visiting Varlaam Monastery, we have a traditional Easter meal; discussing Philippians in the afternoon.

-We stop at a studio where icons are hand painted and can be purchased, then travel to Delphi to explore the cult of Apollo.
-After visiting the archaeological museum, we overnight in Delphi; taking a look at Galatians before turning in.
+We stop at a studio where icons are hand painted and can be purchased, then go Delphi to explore the cult of Apollo.
+After visiting the archeological museum, we overnight in Delphi; taking a look at 1 Thessalonians and Paul’s understanding of Christ’s return.

 We visit the site of ancient Corinth with its excellent ruins and museum.
 While on the grounds, seated in view of the Temple of Apollo and the ancient meat market (1 Cor.
 8), we discuss 1st Corinthians.
 After lunch we head for the port of Athens, say “Goodbye” to Voula Kalapoda, and board our 7:00 PM ferry to Patmos.
 Good dining aboard and cabins with clean linens and bath.
 Arrive in Patmos about 3:00 AM, walk a short distance to our hotel, and go back to bed!